 De La Salle North Catholic High School opened in 2001 to provide a faith-based, college preparatory high school education to underserved students from the Portland area.
 These families needed and wanted a viable and affordable choice of schools to send their student.
 Other private high schools in and around Portland were not an option for most of them because of the cost and the distance their student would have to travel to go to school each day.
 They spoke out and said “put your school right here in our neighborhood.”

-De La Salle was the first school to replicate the innovative corporate work study program pioneered by Cristo Rey Jesuit High School in Chicago.
-There are now over 30 schools throughout urban America that model their school after this Cristo Rey model.
+De La Salle was the first school to replicate the innovative Corporate Work Study Program pioneered by Cristo Rey Jesuit High School in Chicago.
+There are now more than 37 schools throughout American cities that model their school on this Cristo Rey model.

 Students at De La Salle North Catholic High School attend class four days per week and work for a local company one day each week as part of the Corporate Work Study Program (CWSP).
 The CWSP provides work experience, business contacts, and helps offset the cost to educate them.
 This school exists to provide this unique educational opportunity to families who would not be able to afford a private, Catholic education.
 Our goal is to develop tomorrow’s community leaders by making high-quality education accessible to motivated young people in a learning environment that values cultural, spiritual, and ethnic diversity.
 We don’t turn away any capable, motivated or interested student because they cannot afford our modest tuition.